How to Break a Bad Habit - Dr Kamal Khurana

 Updated: Oct 23

 Indeed Bad habits can disrupt anyone's life.
 Also, they can become hurdles in achieving goals.
 Habits can impact one or more areas of life including career, health, family, etc. And of course, one ends up wasting time and even money.

 The funny thing is that despite knowing it all, we still do them?

 It is because we are habitual.
 We don't even realize that we are in it.

-The mind when under Stress and boredom (idle time) goes into auto-response.
+The mind creates this auto-response when you are under Stress or boredom (idle time).

 The fundamental that needs to be remembered is -